 Since there is not one standard curriculum vitae format, you should choose the layout that best emphasizes the points you feel are most important for your career goals.
 While a CV can be longer than a resume, it should not contain information that is not of value to the hiring manager.
 Choose an easy-to-read font and arrange the details in a logical order.

-After reading through the credit manager CV sample, use the CV and resume builder to write your own personalized document.
+After reading through the credit manager CV sample, use the CV builder to write your own personalized document.
 This tool leads you step by step through the writing process.

 Listing achievements on your CV can help you stand out from other candidates.
 Instead of merely tallying prior job responsibilities, describe achievements by providing details about how you exceeded targets or accomplished specific goals.
 Include awards, promotions, and leadership positions you held.
 Also mention certificates, training, and education that are pertinent to the desired job position.
 Each achievement should represent a trait that could be valuable to a prospective employer.